arcs-njit-edu/Docs/docs/Software/python/conda.md

 ### Create Environment with `conda`
 To create an environment use the `conda create` command.
 Once the environment is created, you need to use `conda activate` to activate the environment.
 To create an environment with a specific python version, use `conda create --name ENV python=3.9` where `ENV` is the name of the environment.
 You can choose any environment name of your choice.

+!!! info

+    You don't need to specify the Python version when creating a Conda environment.
+If you don't specify it, Conda will use the latest available version by default.
+In that case, simply use `conda create --name ENV`.

 ### Activate and Deactivate Conda Environment
 Once you create an environment, you need to activate the environment to install python packages